Full House! Q and A With Austin Real Estate Agent, Heather Hudson

 Build a healthy CRM and use it to email your previous clients and potential future clients as well as your friends and family because they will be most likely to refer you to their friends and family.

-Special thanks to Ms. Heather Hudson, her assistant Lilly, Elyse Theriac from Elyse Marie Photography and R.J.
-Garis from Garis Talent Group for their help, time and assistance.
+Special thanks to Ms. Heather Hudson, her assistant Lilly, Elyse from Elyse Marie Photography and R.J.
+Garis from Garis Media Group for their help, time and assistance.